Logarithmic Celestial Conformal Field Theory: Abstract

 \section{Abstract}

 We argue that the celestial conformal field theory exhibits patterns of a logarithmic conformal field theory.
 We uncover a Jordan block structure involving the celestial stress tensor and its logarithmic partner, a composite operator built from the stress tensor and the Liouville field.
-Using a limiting process whose parameter corresponds to the infrared cut-off of gravity, we perform some basic consistency checks, in particular, the calculation of two-point correlators, which reveals the expected logarithmic behavior.
-We comment on the vanishing value of the central charge in the celestial conformal field theory and explain how the logarithmic partner is relevant to make the theory well-behaved.
+Using a limiting process whose parameter corresponds to the infrared cut-off of gravity, we perform some basic consistency checks, particularly the calculation of two-point correlators, which reveals the expected logarithmic behavior.
+We comment on the vanishing value of the central charge in the celestial conformal field theory and explain how the logarithmic partner is relevant for its well-behavedness.